Beatie Deutsch: 2020

 In the Tiberias Marathon held in January 2020, Deutsch won a gold medal and finished in fourth place overall and first place for women with a new personal best of 2:32:25.
 In the Miami Half-marathon, she won a gold medal with a time of 1:16:49.

 2021

-At the Cheshire Elite Marathon in the United Kingdom, Deutsch improved her personal marathon record to 2:31:39 and arriving in the 5th place.
-This year, at the Israeli Athletics Championships, Deutsch participated in the 800 meters race and came in third place, achieving a personal record of 02:10.80.
+At the Cheshire Elite Marathon in the United Kingdom, Deutsch improved her personal marathon record to 2:31:39, placing fifth.
+At the Israeli Athletics Championships, Deutsch participated in the 800-meter race and came in third, achieving a personal record of 02:10.80.

 2022

 Deutsch won the women's category of the Tiberias Marathon for the fourth consecutive time in December 2022 with a time of 2:41:20.

 Image

-In June 2021, Deutsch was included by the sports clothing manufacturer Adidas along with the Russian figure skater Alexandra Trusova, the Indian short-distance runner Hima Das, the South African rugby player Siya Kolisi and the NBA star Damian Lillard, in a campaign entitled "Impossible is Nothing."
+In June 2021, Deutsch was included by the sports clothing manufacturer Adidas along with the Russian figure skater Alexandra Trusova, the Indian short-distance runner Hima Das, the South African rugby player Siya Kolisi, and the NBA star Damian Lillard, in a campaign entitled "Impossible is Nothing."